Gender audit 2011-2016 watches replica for sale

 Gender Audit presented in here is an attempt to analyze whether our college bears a fair gender balance.
-This also is an attempt to assess the impact of policies on gender equality followed by college.
-The college always has the student centric policies in academics and co-academics as well and special measures for girl students.
+This also is an attempt to assess the impact of policies on gender equality followed by the college.
+The college always has the student centric policies in academics and co-academics as well and special measures for girl students. top 10 rolex replica sites

 The above table gives data of year wise gender classification of male and female students and the total number of admissions in the college.
 It can be seen that from 2011-12 to current academic year, there is consecutive increase in the total number students admitted (1012 to 1345).
 There is significant raise in the percentage of girls students (44% to 51%) over the same duration of time.
 An increase in female students of SC, ST, NT, OBC categories compared to male students is also seen